Unknown025/ModulusConverter/README.md

 # ModulusConverter
 ### Easily convert your Flan's mod content pack to Modulus/Expansive Weaponry/Modular Warfare!

+### NOTE: If you do not have the source files for the content pack you want to use with Expansive Weaponry, use the provided Flan's/Modulus compatibility mode in Expansive Weaponry's `mod_config.json`.

 ## Example Usage:
 `java -jar ModulusConverter.jar --path "%USERPROFILE%\IdeaProjects\FlansMod" --package ww2,nerf`